TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/introduction.rst

   simultaneously get the new values 0 and 1.
 On the last line this is used again, demonstrating that the expressions on the right-hand side are all evaluated first before any of the assignments take place.
-The right-hand side expressions are evaluated  from the left to the right.
+The right-hand side expressions are evaluated  kutoka the left to the right.

 * The :keyword:`while` loop executes as long as the condition (here: ``a < 10``) remains true.
 In Python, like in C, any non-zero integer value is true; zero is